 GET READY.
 This dessert is good.
 Chocolate, ganache, cream cheese frosting, and Guinness stout.
 Decadent, yes.
 But, perfect for after a half-marathon.
-Or a full-day of St. Patty-ing it up.
+Or a full day of St. Patty-ing it up.
 Also great after a weekday run club (shout out to Marathon Sports Run Club in Boston.
 I’ll be bringing these (if they last) to this week’s post-run club party!).

-So, these cupcakes have made the round on food blogs, but these are a tad different, since I used Nigella Lawson’s stout cake recipe as the basis, and turned that into cupcakes.
+So, these cupcakes have made the round on food blogs, but these are a tad different since I used Nigella Lawson’s stout cake recipe as the basis, and turned that into cupcakes.
 They turned out great, but to me, cupcakes are a lot of work compared to a straight-up cake.
-Portioning out all those individual cupcake liners and filling them one at a time…anyone have a good tip on how to fill them faster?
+Portioning out all those individual cupcake liners and filling them one at a time…anyone has a good tip on how to fill them faster?

 Guinness Ganache Cupcakes with Cream Cheese Frosting

 A Guinness ganache cupcake decadent enough to enjoy after a great accomplishment.